 Getting CPR number after having tax number

-Now, after you have finished getting tax number, when the time comes in September or February (depending on which semester you start with), you can apply together with your other classmates to get a CPR number.
+Now, after you have finished getting a tax number, when the time comes in September or February (depending on which semester you start with), you can apply together with your other classmates to get a CPR number.

 You will be required to bring the following:

-- Contract from your landlord
+- Housing contract from your landlord

 - ID card